 And yet, my background as a graphic designer still whispers through my oil paintings.
 I find myself drawn to composition, balance, negative space.
 Years of arranging pixels taught me how to guide the eye—but now, I compose with pigment, light, and shadow instead.
 The canvas may be physical, but the design principles still apply—they just breathe differently.

 In many ways, graphic design was easier.
 But painting is truer.
 It’s slower, yes—but also deeper.
-And while I can’t hit “undo,” I’ve found something richer in letting the process lead me, mistake and all.
+And while there’s no Ctrl+Z—no instant “undo”—I’ve found something richer in letting the process lead me, mistakes and all.

 I may be retired from the digital design world, but I’ve never stopped creating.
 This is just a new chapter—messier, more textured, and infinitely more rewarding.